You’ll love these art history prompts to use in your art journal!

 13. Make some block prints or homemade stamps for your art journal.

-You can make prints cheap and easy for your art journal by etching into styrofoam or potatoes.
+You can make prints cheap and easy for your art journal by etching them into styrofoam or potatoes.
 Or you could purchase a block print kit, which is really fun to play with!

 14. Create an art journal page featuring vintage or modern fashion Illustration.